BroadbandForum/usp/docs/specification/index.md

 **[R-SEC.17]{}** - The Agent SHOULD have policy to lock out all use of Challenge values for some time, or indefinitely, if the number of tries limit is exceeded.

-See the Theory of Operations, Challenges subsection, below for a description of data model elements that need to be implemented and are used when doing challenges through USP operations.
+See the [](#sec:theory-of-operations), [](#sec:challenges) subsection, below for a description of data model elements that need to be implemented and are used when doing challenges through USP operations.

 ## Analysis of Controller Certificates {#sec:analysis-controller-certificates}